wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/hardcore.md

 ### [Sweet Consumables](https://www.nexusmods.com/newvegas/mods/73437)

-Top to bottom overhaul and rebalancing of consumable and misc items.
+A top to bottom overhaul and rebalancing of consumable and misc items.

 #### Installation: